Albany Bicentennial Tablet No. 43 – Madison Avenue

 In 1867, the name Lydius street was changed by the Common Council to Madison avenue, which at that time provoked much opposition from the Dutch citizens.
 Where Lydius street was laid out was once the camping and training ground of the British army when commanded by Abercrombie and Amherst.
 Madison avenue has been gradually extended westward, now reaching from the river to its junction with Western avenue.
 It forms one of the longest streets in Albany; contains many fine dwellings of recent erection; and is considered one of the most fashionable and desirable locations for private residences in the city.

-1 thoughts on “Albany Bicentennial Tablet No. 43 – Madison Avenue
+One response to “Albany Bicentennial Tablet No. 43 – Madison Avenue”

 Leave a Reply